 To access the ACC1 website you will need your OneID (Macquarie Student Number) and password.

-Please click ‘First time login’ and follow the prompts.
-Your 8-digit Macquarie student number (commences with a 3 or a 4) can be found on the top right hand corner of your white Enrolment Registration Advice (ERA) sent with your initial welcome package.
+First time users will need to obtain your OneID password online and follow the prompts.
+Your 8-digit Macquarie student number (commences with a 3 or a 4) can be found on the top right-hand corner of your white Enrolment Registration Advice (ERA) sent with your initial welcome package.

 Once you have obtained your OneID and password, please access the ACC1 websites in iLearn.

 Students commencing in ACC1 in session 1 are expected to familiarise themselves with the ACC1 website before the start of the session, especially those students who have not previously used the iLearn system at Macquarie.
 In particular, please read the ACST8031 Unit Guide carefully prior to the start of session: the unit guide is available under the Unit Information section of the website.
 You will be expected to be familiarize with the website and with all of the unit requirements at the start of the session, and your first assessable task will be due only one week later (for which you will need the course’s prescribed textbook—details below).